 Post-inflammatory Hyperpigmentation, or PIH is the skins natural response to inflammation.
 PIH develops when a stimuli such as an acne breakout causes inflammation, which triggers the skin to produce too much melanin (aka pigment) as a protective measure.
 This pigment is produced in excess causing a red, purple or brown spot to be left behind weeks to months after a breakout has healed.
 PIH is typically caused by pustular and nodular inflammatory acne.
 The best acne scar treatment for PIH is an Intense Pulsed Light (IPL) due to its ability to target and lighten pigment that is darker than the surrounding skin color.
 Keep in mind, the IPL is only appropriate for light to medium skin types.
 If you have darker skin with PIH, your best option is a chemical peel.
 Your esthetician will make a recommendation on the best peel for you.
-To learn more about IPL treatments at our Denver clinic please click here.

 Good news- PIH is not truly a scar and will go away with time or quite quickly when treated with an acne scar treatment such as IPL or peel!